CEI-lab/ece3400-2017/docs/tutorials/3Dprinting/3D_Printing_Tutorial.md

 #### Unloading
 Pull back the plastic tube that covers the filament as it enters the extruder and grab the filament.
 Pull on the filament until it comes free of the extruder.
 After this, pull the filament out of the printer from the plastic tube on the back.
 Once all the filament is out, you are done.
 ### Cannot connect with printer
-When the Simplify3D software cannot connect to the printer, the error is usually due either the printer being physically disconnected from the computer or the computer communicating through the wrong COM port.
+When the Simplify3D software cannot connect to the printer, the error is usually due to either the printer being physically disconnected from the computer or the computer communicating through the wrong COM port.
 For the first case, simply plug the printer into the computer using a USB A to B cable.
 For the other case, select the machine control panel in the Tools menu in Simplify3D program.
 From here, you can see the COM port being used to connect to the printer and a communication log between the printer and computer.
 Select the COM port the printer is connected to and click connect to connect to it.
 If you do not know which COM port the printer is on, try to connect to each of the ports listed.
 When a connection is successful, there will be several "READ:" and " SENT:" messages in the log, otherwise it will print "failed to connect."
 ### Aborting print
 To abort a print, you can either hit "EMERGENCY STOP" on the machine control panel under Tools in the Simplify3D program or pause the print from the 3D printer itself.
 To pause the print, press the center button on the printer, then use the down arrow to select pause, then press the center button again to stop the print.